 § 185-75 Procedures for approval of site plan.

-A. Site plan review and approval from the Town Commissioners, shall be required for the development of two dwelling units or any mixed-use structure.
+A. Site plan review and approval from the Town Commissioners, shall be required for the development of two or more dwelling units or any mixed-use structure or commercial-use structure.

 B. Where the provisions of this chapter require the submittal of site plans, the following schedule of procedure shall apply:

-(1) A submission for subdivision or land development approval shall be considered a duly filled application only when all required information, including plans, studies, forms, permits, completed application, and fees, are submitted to the Town Commissioners.
-The Town shall have have five 30 working days from the date of the submission to check the submission to determine if, on face value, it is in proper form and contains the required information.
-If complete, the date of the submission shall be considered the date the application was duly filed.
-If the submission is found to be incomplete or defective, a statement of rejection itemizing the deficiencies will be mailed to the applicant within five working days and the submission will be returned.
+(1) A submission for subdivision or land development approval shall be considered a duly filed application only when all required information, including plans, studies, forms, permits, completed application, and fees, are submitted to the Town Manager and Building Official.
+Once verified by them the application will be sent to the Town Commissioners.
+The Town shall have 30 working days from the date of the completed submission of application to check the submission to determine if, on face value, it is in proper form and contains the required information.
+If complete, the date of the submission shall be considered the date the application was duly filed and approved by the Town Commissioners.
+If the submission is found to be incomplete or defective, a statement of rejection itemizing the deficiencies will be mailed to the applicant within 30 working days and the submission will be returned.
 Acceptance for filing shall not constitute a waiver of any deficiencies or irregularities.
-The applicant may appeal a decision made under this section to the Town Commissioners.
-Submissions for approval of a subdivision or land development plan shall be submitted to the Town Building Code Official during normal working hours.
-The Town Building Code Official, upon completion of his acceptability review, will then send copies of the submission to the Town Planner and Town Commissioners for review.
+The applicant may appeal a decision made under this section to the Town Commissioners, within 15 days of notification from the Town.
+Submissions for approval of a subdivision or land development plan shall be submitted to the Town Building Official/Town Manager during normal working hours.
+The Town Building Official/Town Manager, upon completion of his acceptability review, will then send copies of the submission to the Town Planner, Planning Commission and Town Commissioners for review.

-(2) The Town Commissioners shall review the final site plan for compliance with the requirements of the Commissioners and this chapter.
+(2) The Town Commissioners, after review by the Planning Commission, shall review the final site plan within 90 days for compliance with the requirements of the Commissioners and recommendations from the Planning Commission, and this chapter.
 The final site plan shall be amended accordingly and shall be placed on record after such approval.

 (3) The number of hard copies required for each submission is as follows, with a date stamp furnished on all plan sheets: